AlecRosenbaum/cs1653-2017fa-alr152-aap75-amg215/reports/phase-3.md

 ### Hashing Functions

 All hashing within the context of this application will be done using SHA-256.
 Current NIST standards indicate that SHA-256 provides sufficient security for Digital signatures and hash-only applications.
+In the case of storing user passwords, PBKDF2 will be used to create the password key, while SHA-256 will be used as the pseudorandom function.
+For our use, PBKDF2 will apply the HMAC SHA-256 function to the user password and salt multiple times to create a derived key, which is a process known as key-stretching.
+As of January 2017, the Internet Engineering Task Force (IETF) recommends PBKDF2 as a password hashing algorithm[1].
+The key derivation formula for PBKDF2 is as follows:

+DK = PBKDF2(PRF, Password, Salt, c, dkLen)

+PRF: underlying pseudorandom function
+Password: The password string
+Salt: The password salt, recommended to be at least 64 bits
+c: Iteration count, recommended to be at least 1024
+dkLen: The length of the derived key, recommended to be at least 256 bits
+DK: The derived key

+For example, the WiFi Protected Alliance II (WPA2) uses the following parameters

+DK = PBKDF2(HMAC−SHA1, passphrase, ssid, 4096, 256)

 ### Key Agreement